edgarcltop/hypergenator/README.md

 # Hypergenator

-A TypeScript-based React application with AWS Lambda functions, forked from [Netlify Create React App Lambda](https://github.com/netlify/create-react-app-lambda).
+A TypeScript-based React application with AWS Lambda functions, forked from.

 ## 🚀 Overview